 restart()can be used to leave the bus-off state

-baudrate if a baudrate other than 0 is provided, this function will try to automatically calculate the CAN nominal bit time (overriding prescaler, bs1 and bs2) that satisfies both the baudrate and the desired sample_point.
+baudrate if a baudrate other than 0 is provided, this function will try to automatically calculate a CAN bit-timing (overriding prescaler, bs1 and bs2) that satisfies both the baudrate and the desired sample_point.

-sample_point given in a percentage of the nominal bit time, the sample_point specifies the position of the bit sample with respect to the whole nominal bit time.
+sample_point given in a percentage of the bit time, the sample_point specifies the position of the last bit sample with respect to the whole bit time.
 The default sample_point is 75%.

 The time quanta tq is the basic unit of time for the CAN bus. tq is the CAN prescaler value divided by PCLK1 (the frequency of internal peripheral bus 1); see